FatehAK/genzo-cli/README.md

 Type: `String` Default: `undefined`

 The default author name to be used while creating the repository.
-If this value is present then the cli will skip asking the author name query.
+If this value is present then the CLI will skip asking the author name query.

 ### `slotPaths`